stoneyrh/gSOAP/gsoap/wsdl/README.txt

 -qname  use name for the C++ namespace for all service declarations -rhost[:port[:uid:pwd]]
-        connect via proxy host, port, and proxy credentials -s      don't generate STL code (no std::string and no std::vector) -tfile  use type map file instead of the default file typemap.dat -u      don't generate unions
+        connect via proxy host, port, and proxy credentials -R      generate REST operations for REST bindings in the WSDL -s      don't generate STL code (no std::string and no std::vector) -tfile  use type map file instead of the default file typemap.dat -u      don't generate unions